ShiminTu/Heat-Island-Explorer-Web/index.md

 ![alt-text]({{ site.url }}{{ site.baseurl }}/assets/img/LC.png)

+### Heat Islands in Philadelphia

 Census tracts whose temperature is higher than 26 degree centigrade are recognized as heat islands.
 Roads, bared earth and other paved surfaces of vacant lands in heat islands will be converted to tree canopy to see whether it can lead to a great difference.

-The census tracts with read boarder in the map are heat islands, under the context of land cover map, we found that urban heat islands always appear in areas with high density of buildings and low coverage of tree canopies.
+The census tracts with red boarder in the map are heat islands, under the context of land cover map, we found that urban heat islands always appear in areas with high density of buildings and low coverage of tree canopies.
 Also have a look to check whether you live in a heat island!

 ![alt-text]({{ site.url }}{{ site.baseurl }}/assets/img/HI.png)

-## Convert vacant lands to tree canopy
+### Convert vacant lands to tree canopy

 We did a Random Forest regression to explore the relationship between surface temperature and **land cover**.
 Based on the model, we convert roads, bare earth and other paved surfaces of vacant lands in heat islands to tree canopy with a specific conversion rate.
 You can see the change of temperature distribution by choosing 0%, 50% or 100% three level of conversion rate.